Chadarius/StarCitizenVoiceAtk/README.md

 # StarCitizenVoiceAtk for 4.0.1 - ASMBL Free with HCS Support
 My custom VoiceAttack macros for Star Citizen.
 What does it do?
 - ASMBL Free
+  - **New!
+In 4.6** - LAMP/Night Vision - toggles ship based night vision filter.
+Default keybind is Right-ALT-L. This replaces the reshade Night Vision macro.
   - **NEW!
 In 4.1.1** - Medic - uses right side equiped multi-tool to heal.
   - **NEW!
 In 4.0.2** - Lock S-foils in attack position and Stow S-foils added for deploy/retract wings
   - **NEW!
 In 4.0.1** - Fixes for Mobiglass mouse macros.